 If you’re studying in the U.S., you need to become familiar with the country’s complex and ever-shifting tax code.
+The tax code has changed to allow for a tax deduction for mba tuition.
 2017 was the last year where you could deduct graduate school tuition in full, a shift that affected and frustrated a huge number of students last year.

 That’s because the Tax Cuts and Jobs Act of 2017 phased out any itemized deduction for work-related education, along with a host of other deductions affecting businesses and individuals in America.
 This had huge ramifications for MBA students and anyone else pursuing professional degree programs, and the changes often weren’t welcome.

 Starting in 2018, MBA students were no longer able to deduct the cost of graduate school tuition and course materials as itemized deductions.
 (The deductions will technically return in 2026… unless Congress extends the law, which is very much a possibility.)